RonniKahalani/TDDDemo/README.md

 # TDDDemo
 ## The step by step tutorial.
-This is a small TDD sample, building a headless calculator taking numbers via a number source interface, which is mocked via Mockito.
+This is a small TDD sample, building a headless calculator taking numbers via a (headless) number source interface, which is mocked via Mockito.

 [Download TDD Tutorial](https://github.com/RonniKahalani/TDDDemo/raw/master/doc/TDD-Tutorial.docx).